Scarborough, North Yorkshire

-With a population of 61,749, Scarborough is the largest holiday resort on the Yorkshire Coast and largest seaside town in North Yorkshire.
 The town has fishing and service industries, including a growing digital and creative economy, as well as being a tourist destination.
 Residents of the town are known as Scarborians.

+Etymology

+Scarborough was founded by Danes in the 10th century, when Thorgil (also known as Skarthi, meaning 'hare-lip') built a stronghold here – hence 'Skarthi's burh'.

 History

 Origins

 The town is claimed to have been founded around 966 AD as Skarðaborg [ˈskɑrðɑˌborɡ] by Thorgils Skarthi, a Viking raider.
 There is no archaeological evidence to support this claim, which was made during the 1960s as part of a pageant of Scarborough events.
 The claim is based on a fragment of an Icelandic Saga.
+However, due to coastal erosion over the years, evidence may have been lost to the sea.
 In the 4th century, there was briefly a Roman signal station on Scarborough headland, and there is evidence of earlier settlements, during the Stone Age and Bronze Age.
 Any settlement between the fifth and ninth centuries would have been burned to the ground by a band of Vikings under Tostig Godwinson (a rival of Thorgils Skarthi), Lord of Falsgrave, or Harald III of Norway.
 These periodic episodes of destruction and massacre means that very little evidence of settlement during this period remained to be recorded in the Domesday survey of 1085.
 (The original inland village of Falsgrave was Anglo-Saxon rather than Viking.)